-Are you aware of how you treat your officemates at work?
-It might be time to check your attitude and start playing nice (if you aren’t already) for the sake of your sleep, experts advise.
+Who is aware of how they treat their officemates at work?
+It might be time to check the attitude and start playing nice for the sake of good sleep, experts advise.

 A series of studies conducted by a research team at the University of Iowa revealed that bad coworkers—defined as people who tend to act aggressively or are quick to blame others—were more likely than well-behaved coworkers to report having trouble sleeping at night.